Graylog2/documentation/pages/faq.rst

 -------------------
 If you need to raise the Java Heap of the Graylog Server or Elasticsearch in a System that runs as virtual appliances you can use :ref:`the advanced settings <graylog_ctl_advanced>`.

-On Systems that are installed with :ref:`DEB / APT <operationg_package_DEB-APT>` this setting can be made in ``/etc/default/graylog-server``.
+On Systems that are installed with :ref:`DEB / APT <operating_package_DEB-APT>` this setting can be made in ``/etc/default/graylog-server``.

 Systems that are installed with :ref:`RPM / YUM / DNF <operating_package_rpm-yum-dnf>` the file is found in ``/etc/sysconfig/graylog-server``.

 How can I start an input on a port below 1024?
 ----------------------------------------------
-If you try to start an input on one of the `priviliged ports <https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html>`_ , it will only work for the "root" user.
+If you try to start an input on one of the `privileged ports <https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html>`_ , it will only work for the "root" user.
 To be able to use a privileged port, you can use `authbind <https://en.wikipedia.org/wiki/Authbind>`_ on Debian-based systems, or you redirect the traffic with an ``iptables`` rule like this::

     iptables -t nat -A PREROUTING -p tcp --dport 514 -j REDIRECT --to 1514